Sbozzolo/kuibit/docs/grid_data.rst

 doing this, all the ghost zone information is discarded.
 If PostCactus finds that the provided components do not cover a regular grid, then it will leave them untouched.
-This is the case when one has multiple refinement centers (for example in binary simulations). :py:class:`~.HierarchicalGridData` behave in slightly different ways for the former and the latter cases.
-In the former case, :py:class:`~.HierarchicalGridData` is essentially a dictionary that maps refinement level to a :py:class:`~.UniformGridData`.
-You can access the relative level using the bracket operator (e.g. ``rho[0]`` is ``rho`` on the coarsest level).
-In the latter case, :py:class:`~.HierarchicalGridData` is still a dictionary, but the value are not a list of :py:class:`~.UniformGridData` that represent the different patches.
-In this case, it is not convenient to work directly with the different :py:class:`~.UniformGridData`.
+This is the case when one has multiple refinement centers (for example in binary simulations). :py:class:`~.HierarchicalGridData` is essentially a dictionary that maps refinement level lists of :py:class:`~.UniformGridData` that represent the different patches.
+In case PostCactus manages to combine all the patches, then the list will have only one element.

+You can access the relative level using the bracket operator (e.g. ``rho[0][0]`` is ``rho`` on the coarsest level on the 0th patch, which could be the only one).
+In many cases, the grid structure is simple and there are no multiple refinement centers, so one can access the level with `:py:meth:~.get_ref_level`.
+This method will work only if there's a single component.

 As for :py:class:`~.UniformGridData`, :py:class:`~.HierarchicalGridData` are
 callable and splines are used to interpolate to the requested points.
 This